robb/robb.swift/Inline/md/about.md

 *Hi*, my name is Robert Böhnke but you can call me Robb.
-I'm a software developer in the Health team at Apple.
+I'm a software developer in the Kernel team at Google.
 I live in Berlin.

 If you would like to get in touch with me, send an e-mail to [robb@robb.is](mailto:robb@robb.is).
 You can also check out my [GitHub